Ryanrob327/csp/_posts/2023-01-04-CB-Performance-Task-Scoring-Criterea-Blog.md

 # Reflection

-- To fulfill all CB requirements My program will need to solve a problem or express innovation. my code must include
+- To fulfill all CB requirements My program will need to solve a problem or express innovation. my code must include multiple examples of iteration, algorithms, procedure